U.S. Embassy Paris, France - PRS

 During the medical exam

 The medical examination will include a medical history review, physical examination, and chest X-ray, gonorrhea test, and blood tests (for applicants 15 years of age or older).
 The United States also requires tuberculosis (TB) testing for all applicants two years of age and older.
 Please be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
-More information on general medical requirements for U.S. immigrants is available via cdc.com.
-You can also read Frequently Asked Questions about our medical examination requirements online.
+More information on general medical requirements for U.S. immigrants is available via CDC.Gov.
+You can also read Frequently Asked Questions about our medical examination requirements on Travel.State.Gov.

 After the medical exam